An ambitious new initiative is being launched to create a Free Trade Zone in the Cromarty Firth – securing a sustainable pipeline of work and jobs.

 Bob Buskie, chief executive of the Port of Cromarty Firth, said: “The creation of Free Trade Zones, also referred to as Free Ports, are part of the UK Government’s economic growth strategy post-Brexit – and there are plans to create up to 10 across the UK.

-“We believe Cromarty Firth is the ideal location to establish one of these Free Trade Zones, and we hope those who come to the virtual public event will be as excited as we are at the opportunities a Free Trade Zone could bring to our area.
+“We believe Cromarty Firth is the ideal location to become a sustainable fair Green Port, and we are excited at the opportunities a Free Trade Zone could bring to our area.

 “Cromarty Firth is steeped in industrial history, having supported North Sea oil and gas activity since the 1970s, and is now playing a critical role in the Scottish offshore wind sector.